Wednesday, September 30, 2020

 ABOUT THE DERRINGERS

-Since 1998, the Short Mystery Fiction Society has awarded the annual Derringers—named after the popular pocket pistol—to outstanding published stories and people who've greatly advanced or supported the form.
+Since 1998, the Short Mystery Fiction Society has awarded the annual Derringers—named after the popular pocket pistol—to outstanding published stories and individuals / persons / writers who have greatly advanced or supported the form.

-As of 2004, an annually-elected Coordinator administers the regular Derringer process.
-Detailed below, the process runs January 1–April 30, recognizing stories published the previous year.
+As of 2004, an annually-elected Coordinator administers the Derringer Awards process.
+Detailed below, the process runs January 1–April 30 and recognizes stories published the previous year.

 The current regular Derringer Awards are: